Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-Previous theory by Palmore \cite{palmore_JHT_2022} suggest that evaporation enhancement is due to the change in local interface curvature which alters the local evaporation flux.
-It also suggest that the surface area has no direct effect.
-However, that theory was limited to evaporation in stagnant air flow ($Re \approx 0$).
-To find out the contribution of local evaporation flux and surface area at $Re=25$ and $Re=120$, the results for $\dot{m''}$ and normalized surface area ${A/A_0}$ are plotted in \cref{fig:Ch2_local_mdot} and \cref{fig:Ch2_area} respectively.
-Results in \cref{fig:Ch2_local_mdot} show that at $Re=25$, the local evaporation flux ( $\dot{m''}$) is marginally higher ($~1 \%$) for $We=1$ in comparison to $We=12$.
-The local evaporation flux decreases as the Weber number increases.
+To find out the contribution of local evaporation flux ($\dot{m''}$) and surface area at $Re=25$ and $Re=120$, the results for normalized surface-averaged ${\dot{m''}}_{ND}$ and normalized surface area ${A/A_0}$ are plotted in \cref{fig:Ch2_local_mdot} and \cref{fig:Ch2_area}, respectively.
+Results in \cref{fig:Ch2_local_mdot} show that at $Re=25$, ${\dot{m''}}_{ND}$ is marginally higher ($\sim 1 \%$) for $We=1$ in comparison to $We=12$.
 At $Re=120$, the effect of Weber number is clearly seen on the local evaporation flux at early time.
-Initially, as Weber number increases, $\dot{m''}$ increases.
+Initially, as Weber number increases, ${\dot{m''}}_{ND}$ increases.
 However at later time, a clear trend can not be seen.

-This can be attributed to the oscillation in the liquid droplet shape with time.
-The oscillation are also reflected in \cref{fig:Ch2_area} when two peaks are observed in the normalized area plot.
-Moreover, this observation about the peaks in surface area ratio plot correlate well with the results shown in DNS study by Schlottke and Weigland \cite{SCHLOTTKE20085215}.
+This trend in ${\dot{m''}}_{ND}$ seems to contradict its relation with curvature as per theoretical analysis by Tonini and Cossali \cite{tonini2013, TONINI2016} and Palmore \cite{palmore_JHT_2022}.
+These previous studies were performed at $Re \approx 0$.
+However, in our studies, due to presence of convective flow over the droplet, the flow is more complex, for example, the flow separation is observed for both $Re=25$ and $Re=120$.
+In \cref{sec:flow}, we will discuss how the theories by Tonini and Cossalli and Palmore can be used to make limited predictions about the local evaporation fluxes, even for high Reynolds number studies.

-\cref{fig:Ch2_area} shows the normalized total surface area evolution with time.
+\Cref{fig:Ch2_area} shows the normalized total surface area ($A/A_0$) evolution with time.
 Here, $A_0$ is the initial droplet surface area.
 The results suggest that at any particular Reynolds number, the droplet higher than $We=1$ deforms significantly and reaches a peak of total surface area.
+Oscillations in droplet shape are reflected in the normalized area plot in \cref{fig:Ch2_area} where two peaks are observed for every Weber number case.
+Moreover, this observation about the peaks in surface area ratio plot correlate well with the results shown in DNS study by Schlottke and Weigland \cite{SCHLOTTKE20085215}.
 At $Re=25$, the steady value of maximum normalized area is after $t/\tau_P>20$ is 1.04 and it occurs for $We=12$.
-This means $We=12$ has nearly $~4\%$ higher surface area in comparison to a spherical droplet.